(B). A two-times increase or decrease in power results in a change of approximately 3 decibels.

 12 volts is the RMS (i.e. Root Mean Square) voltage of a sine wave with a value of 17 volts peak.

-To find the RMS voltage, multiply the peak voltage by 0.707 (which is 1/sqrt(2), so it's the same as dividing by the square root of 2).
+To find the RMS voltage, multiply the peak voltage by 0.707, which is the same as dividing by the square root of 2.

 RMS voltage = peak voltage x 0.707